itsbbea/note-taker/README.md

 Visit http://localhost:3000/ in your browser.
 Default provided port is 3000.

 ## Usage
-Run the following command in your terminal to initialize the application: node script.js and follow the prompts to generate your SVG Logo.

 ## License
 This project is licensed under MIT.